History

 Industrial Company Teams Flourish

 Throughout the 1950’s and 1960’s manufacturing corporations sponsored twilight league franchises and hired personnel accordingly.
 Pratt & Whitney Aircraft, Hamilton Standard and Valco Machine controlled the standings.
-From 1953 to 1957, Pratt & Whitney won a total of six Regular Season and Playoff Championships.
+From 1953 to 1957, Pratt & Whitney won a total of 6 Regular Season and Playoff Championships.
 They were led by their manager and former big leaguer, John “Bunny” Roser.
 Prominent players for Pratt & Whitney included Paul Chicon, a strong hitting outfielder, and Parker Swan, a commanding pitcher.
-Soon thereafter, Hamilton Standard outdid their Aircraft rivals by winning eight league titles from 1955 to 1966 behind their catcher, Wally Widholm and infielder, Hal Lewis.
+Soon thereafter, Hamilton Standard outdid their Aircraft rivals by winning 8 league titles from 1955 to 1966 behind star players Wally Widholm at catcher and Hal Lewis at shortstop.

 1958 Hamilton Standard